-Those enormous 18-wheeler trucks you see on the roads of Texas daily are impressive, given their size, but they can be intimidating if you’re driving alongside one.
-If you’re involved in an accident with one of these massive vehicles, the force of the impact can cause devastating injuries or even be fatal.
+18-wheeler trucks are a common sight on Texas roads, but they can be intimidating if you’re driving alongside one.
+If you’re involved in an accident with one of these massive vehicles, the force of the impact can cause devastating injuries and even death.

-It’s not the high speeds 18-wheeler trucks reach that causes problems — like every other vehicle on the road, drivers must comply with state speed limits.
+It’s not the high speeds 18-wheeler trucks can reach that causes problems.
+Like every other vehicle on the road, truck drivers must comply with state speed limits.
 So what makes them so dangerous?
-The answer is — perhaps unsurprisingly — their size and weight of these trucks which makes them hard to slow down quickly in reaction to a hazard on the road.
+The answer is — perhaps unsurprisingly — their size and weight, which makes it hard for truckers to slow down quickly in reaction to a hazard on the road.

 To proceed with a personal injury claim and get justice and compensation, it’s vital to consult a specialist truck accident lawyer familiar with these rigs and Texas’s complex trucking laws.

-These cases can be complex and lengthy, and as the months and even years go by without a settlement, victims may ask themselves, “How long does an 18-wheeler lawsuit take, and how much compensation could I get?”
+These cases can be complex and lengthy, and as the months and even years go by without a settlement, victims may ask themselves, “How long does an 18-wheeler lawsuit take, and how much will I get?”.

 What Is an 18-Wheeler?

 An 18-wheeler is also known as a semi-truck, big rig, or tractor-trailer.
 It consists of a tractor or cab (which contains the engine) and a trailer.
 Altogether, both parts have 18 wheels that carry the heavy weight of the trailer and any cargo on board.
-Typical 18-wheelers on Texas roads can weigh an incredible 40 tons when fully loaded, taking anything from produce to building materials, clothing, new vehicles, and just about any other product that needs to be shipped to a store or distribution center.
+Typical 18-wheelers on Texas roads can weigh an incredible 80 thousand pounds when fully loaded, carrying anything from produce to building materials, clothing, new vehicles, and just about any other product that needs to be shipped to a store or distribution center.

-As well as being heavy, 18-wheelers are also long.
+As well as being heavy, 18-wheelers are long.
 Different models come in varying lengths, but on average, an 18-wheeler measures between 70 and 80 feet.
-This can make them challenging to maneuver and lead to jack-knifing, where the truck trailer juts out at a sharp angle to the cab, rendering the vehicle immobile and potentially causing a pile-up of vehicles around it.
+This can make them challenging to maneuver and lead to jackknifing, where the truck’s trailer juts out at a sharp angle to the cab, rendering the vehicle immobile and potentially causing a pile-up of vehicles around it.

-There are almost two million 18-wheelers around the United States, driving an estimated 140 billion miles each year.
-Trains also deliver products, but 18-wheelers are more flexible, as they can go directly to specific places instead of to a train station and then on to their destination.
-It amounts to a lot of driving, so it’s not surprising that accidents result in injuries and, tragically, deaths.
+There are almost two million 18-wheelers around the United States, driving an estimated 140 billion miles each year, so it’s no surprise that accidents result in injuries and, tragically, deaths.

 Steps to Take after an 18-Wheeler Accident

 Even if you have no visible injuries, you must get checked out by a doctor.
-You could have internal injuries that have not yet presented any symptoms due to adrenaline, making you feel as though there’s no pain.
+You could have internal injuries that have not yet presented any symptoms due to adrenaline, which decreases your ability to feel pain.
 Looking after yourself is your top priority after an 18-wheeler accident.
 Your doctor’s report will also form part of your personal injury claim, as it contains details about any injuries and treatment.

-If you’re not injured — or have minor cuts and are awaiting medical treatment at the scene or later at the hospital — try to take photos of the accident using your phone.
-These will be invaluable in showing an insurance company or a court what happened.
-If there are witnesses at the accident site, ask them if they’d be willing to give a statement — or at least ask for their contact details so that you can follow up at a later stage.
+If you’re not injured — or have minor injuries and you’re awaiting medical treatment at the scene or later at the hospital — try to take photos of the accident using your phone.
+These will help show the insurance company — and the court, if necessary — what happened.
+If there are witnesses to the accident, ask them if they’d be willing to give a statement — or at least ask for their contact details so that you can follow up at a later stage.

-It’s also highly recommended that you discuss your case with a personal injury attorney.
-They will have the expertise you need to gather all the evidence that proves you were not at fault, negotiate with an insurance company, and — if necessary — prepare an 18-wheeler lawsuit and represent you in court.
-You can do this yourself, but trucking law is particularly complex, so trying to take everything on will likely only create more stress and frustration, and you might end up with nothing after all your efforts.
+You should also discuss your accident with a personal injury lawyer.
+If you have a claim, they can gather evidence that proves you were not at fault, negotiate with insurance companies, and — if necessary — prepare an 18-wheeler lawsuit and represent you in court.
+You can do this yourself, but trucking law is particularly complex, so trying to take everything on will likely only create more stress and frustration.

-So How Long Does an 18-Wheeler Lawsuit Take?
+How Long Does an 18-Wheeler Accident Lawsuit Take?

-No two 18-wheeler accidents are the same, as they all have different causes and results.
-Ultimately, how long your 18-wheeler lawsuit will take depends on the circumstances of the accident and who’s at fault.
+No two 18-wheeler accidents are the same, so the length of an 18-wheeler lawsuit will ultimately depend on the circumstances of the accident and who’s at fault.
 In many cases, multiple parties may be at fault and blame each other, dragging out the process.

-In most cases, truck accident lawyers will need a substantial amount of time to investigate, negotiate and potentially prepare an 18-wheeler lawsuit for your day in court.
-This could mean your case could take a year or more before it’s resolved and you get a financial settlement.
+In most cases, truck accident attorneys need a substantial amount of time to investigate, negotiate, and prepare an 18-wheeler lawsuit.
+It’s not uncommon to have to wait a year or more to successfully resolve your case and receive a settlement.

-The upside is that there’s often a lot of money at stake, so you could be entitled to a massive payout.
+The upside is there’s often a lot of money at stake, so you could be entitled to a massive payout.
 You always have the option of settling quickly and without legal counsel, but there is a compromise — you’ll usually receive far less than you’re entitled to.
 That’s because insurance companies’ interests lie in preserving their cash and not paying it out.

 As we’ve said, every truck accident is unique, so how much compensation you could receive from an 18-wheeler accident lawsuit will depend on several factors, including the severity of your injuries and the evidence supporting your claim.